Jim

 Keith wrote about Larry Harris, who was arrested by the FBI for anthrax possession

 in 1998.
-According to Keith, Harris claimed that an attempt had been made on
+According to Keith, Harris claimed that an attempt had been made

-in the lung.
+clots in the lung.
 And Keith had previously written at length in Fate magazine

 about the CIA’s warehousing of a large supply of clostridium bacteria...